swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/network-traffic/onprem/notebook/README.md

 ## What we're going to do

-Train, Save & Serve a Network Traffic model directly from Kubeflow Jupyter notebook.
+Train, save & serve a Network Traffic model from Kubeflow Jupyter notebook.
 And, predict network traffic flow label for client's data .

 ### Infrastructure Used